 Catarina Kinnvall (2004)'s formulation of the 'abject-other' helps elucidate how the securitization of the 'threat' of othered minorities engenders a domestic security dilemma.
 In depicting the once familiar 'others' as security threats, the 'abject' becomes a key component of collective identity formation.61 Turning the others into enemies requires their systematic debasement and dehumanization.
 This results in the perception of the others as being 'dirty, despicable and worthless nonhumans.'62 Yet it is this very process that enables the majority (particularly those who have been swept away by ethnoreligious nationalism) to feel more secure and less anxious about their own standing, as it gives them the assurance that they are fundamentally different from - indeed, superior to - the others.
-By projecting anything that may be deemed as an objectionable or threatening characteristic of the self onto the other, the powerful elite actors are able to sacralize themselves and their religions.63 With the effective diminution of the others into inhumanity, all security measures that are believed to help preserve the imaginary boundaries between the 'pure' self and the 'dirty' others are justified and defended.
+By projecting anything that may be deemed as an objectionable or threatening characteristic of the self onto the other, the powerful elite actors are able to sacralize themselves and the members of their own faith, while continuously demonizing the minorities and their religions.63 With the effective diminution of the others into inhumanity, all security measures that are believed to help preserve the imaginary boundaries between the 'pure' self and the 'dirty' others are justified and defended.